aws/eks-anywhere/docs/content/en/docs/overview/_index.md

 ---

 EKS Anywhere uses the `eksctl` executable to create a Kubernetes cluster in your environment.
-Currently it allows you to create and delete clusters in a vSphere environment.
+Currently, it allows you to create and delete clusters in a vSphere environment.
 You can run cluster create and delete commands from an Ubuntu or Mac administrative machine.

 To create a cluster, you need to create a specification file that includes all of your vSphere details and information about your EKS cluster.